IgniteUI/igniteui-documentation/topics/02_Controls/igRadialMenu/01_Adding/01_igRadialMenu_Adding_MVC_App.md

 ### Steps

-The following steps demonstrate how to instantiate `igRadialMenu` in an ASP.NET MVC application using the ASP.NET MVC helper.
+The following steps demonstrate how to instantiate `igRadialMenu` in an ASP.NET MVC application using the %%ProductNameMVC%% HTML helper.

 1. Add the ASP.NET MVC Helper

-	Adds the ASP.NET MVC helper to the body of your ASP.NET page.
+	Adds the helper to the body of your ASP.NET page.

 	**In ASPX:**